davestearns/tutorials/src/authentication.md

 1. The server verifies the provided credentials against the account record.
 1. The server generates a unique identifier for the session, known as the **session ID**.
 This should be a random value that is effectively impossible to guess given previous examples---e.g., a 128 or 256-bit value from a [cryptographically-secure pseudorandom number generator (CSPRNG)](https://en.wikipedia.org/wiki/Cryptographically_secure_pseudorandom_number_generator).
 1. The server inserts a session record into the database (or cache) using the session ID as the primary key.
 The record also contains a time at which the session expires, the ID of the authenticated account, and any other data you want to associate with the session.
-1. The server generates a **digitally-signed session token** from the session ID, encodes it into an ASCII-safe text format (e.g., [base-64](https://en.wikipedia.org/wiki/Base64)).
+1. The server generates a **digitally-signed session token** from the session ID.
 1. The server includes this signed session token (not the bare session ID) in the response.
-1. The client holds on to this value, and sends it back in a header in all subsequent HTTP requests.
+1. The client holds on to this value, and sends it back to the server in all subsequent HTTP requests.
-1. When one of the servers receives the subsequent request, it extracts the session token from the request header and verifies the signature.
+1. When one of the servers receives the subsequent request, it verifies the session token's signature and extracts the session ID.
-1. The server extracts the session ID from the token, and loads the associated session record from the database (or cache) and ensures it hasn't already expired.
+1. The server loads the associated session record from the database (or cache) and ensures it hasn't already expired.
 1. The server now knows who the authenticated account is, and can decide if the current request is something that account is allowed to do.

 At a high level this is how authenticated sessions work over HTTP, but let's expand on each of these concepts in more detail.